panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 type: post
 ---

-I like about Vue the many built-in mini-features that are helpful in everyday Frontend programming.
+What I like about Vue is the many built-in mini-features that are helpful in everyday Frontend programming.

 Toggling the display of an element on the page is one of such features.

-In this post, I'm going to describe how Vue can show and hide elemente on a web page.
+In this post, I'm going to describe how Vue can show and hide elements on a web page.
 3 approaches to hiding are presented:

 * When the element is completely removed from DOM using `v-if`;
 * When it's just been hidden using CSS styles using `v-show`;